 Photo credit here

-I started this blog in July 2010 but I didn’t know what direction I wanted to take with it so I deleted the posts I wrote up through April 2011.
+I started this blog on July 8, 2010 but I didn’t know what direction I wanted to take with it so I deleted the posts I wrote up through April 2011.
 However, I’ve now decided to write with a focus on what I’m learning through this long process of unemployment (since April 2009) so here I am, back again!
 I’m starting with two previous posts that I wrote back in March 2011 (“Moving Forward” and “Don’t Lose Your Soul At The Crossroads”) since that will give you some background on how I’m integrating my Christian faith with this journey through unemployment.
-If you wish to read more about my background, you can go to the top of this page and click on “A Little About Me” or click here.
+If you wish to read more about my background, you can go to the top of this page and click on “A Brief Bio” or click here.

 Photo credit here